Belton House: History

 The Brownlow family, a dynasty of lawyers, began buying property in Lincolnshire to augment their income in 1598.
 Among these properties was the manor of Belton, 2 mi distant from Grantham.
 Richard Brownlow, who established the family's wealth, began negotiations to acquire the manor from Sir Henry Pakenham in 1603 and secured its reversion to him six years later.
 The Pakenhams hosted King James I in the manor for a night in 1617.
 This occasion financially ruined the Pakenhams and led to the resignation of their interest in the property to Brownlow in exchange for a lifelong annuity.
 Brownlow neither much stayed at nor made much change to the Belton manor, preferring to reside at other properties.
-When he died, Brownlow was succeeded by his son Sir John Brownlow I, who himself died childless in 1679.
+When he died, Brownlow was succeeded by his son Sir John Brownlow, 1st Baronet, who himself died childless in 1679.
 John Brownlow had, however, become attached to two of his more distant blood relations: a great-nephew, also called John Brownlow, and a great-niece, Alice Sherard, who married in 1676 when both were aged 16.

 After inheriting the estates of their great-uncle, Alice and John Brownlow sought to enter London high society.
 To that end, they bought a town house in the newly fashionable Southampton Square in Bloomsbury and decided to build a new country house at Belton to flaunt their wealth.
 In 1684 they acquired labourers and materials for the house, hiring brickmakers, bricklayers, and stonemasons, and carefully demolished the old manor, which stood near the present orangery, to recycle its components.
 The cornerstone of what became Belton House was laid on 23 March 1685 and its exterior was largely completed by the latter half of the following year.
 The interiors of the house were completed in 1687.